Natural gas prices skyrocket ahead of winter

 Ed Cross is the President of the Kansas Independent Oil and Gas Association.
 He said supply is tight this year.

-Over 50 percent of U.S. homes are heated by natural gas — and those who use electricity don’t exactly relieve the burden.
+Over 50% of U.S. homes are heated by natural gas, and those who use electricity don’t exactly relieve the burden.

 “38% of the total us natural gas consumption goes into providing electricity,” added Cross.